openshift/enhancements/enhancements/workload-partitioning/management-workload-partitioning-api.md

 1) Where should this CRD be defined and who will own the definition?
    - Just as a manifest coming from the installer?
    - Part of some CVO related component?
+1) the apiVersion namespace needs to be given some thought

 ### Test Plan